gunayus/springio-19-workshop/README.md

 + JDK 8 or above
 + IDE supporting Spring development, e.g. STS, Eclipse, Intellij IDEA, etc.
++ lombok
 + Redis
 + Kafka

+### Installing Lombok
+Lombok can be installed as a plug-in to your favourite IDE.
+Follow the instructions for your IDE TODO - add lombok link here

 ### Installing Redis
 Redis can be installed in two ways